 Scaffolded design of a storytelling lesson

-Before you start reading a story to your class, you need to do some pre-teaching of the vocabulary, grammar, language functions, and culture, if this aspect exists in the book.
+Before you start reading a story to your class, you need to pre-teach the vocabulary, grammar, language functions, and culture if this aspect exists in the book.
 Here are some examples of how can you organize your target language with an imaginary book which talks about animals and daily activities:

 - Vocabulary (names of animals, action verbs);

 - Language functions (expressing ability, describing what different animals can do);